Why Fintech Needs a Specialized Affiliate Strategy

 1. Compliance-First Approach

 Not having a compliance-first approach can have very real and very costly consequences.
-In 2024 alone, the FTC issued over $42 million in fines related to deceptive financial marketing practices[⁵].
+The CFPB regularly issues enforcement actions against companies with deceptive financial marketing practices, as evidenced by their public enforcement action database[²].
 A specialized affiliate program provides necessary guardrails to protect both brands and their partners.

 2. Quality of Partners Over Quantity